Trump wants to install new RNC leadership, including his daughter-in-law as co-chair

 The New York Times first reported Trump was considering installing Lara Trump at the RNC.

+Meanwhile, Democratic National Committee spokesman Director Alex Floyd said, "Trump is making it clear that the GOP is the home for insurrectionists and extreme MAGA fanatics.”

+“Whatley already threatened our democracy once before when he spread lies about the results of the 2020 election,” Floyd said.
+"Now, Trump is rewarding him in just the latest display that democracy will be on the ballot this November.”

-Associated Press writer Meg Kinnard in Laurens, South Carolina, contributed to this report.
+Associated Press writer Meg Kinnard in Laurens, South Carolina and Zeke Miller in Washington contributed to this report.